XiaojingGeorgeZhang/H-OBCA/README.md

 # H-OBCA
-Hierarchical Optimization-Based Collision Avoidance - a path planner for autonomous parking
+Hierarchical Optimization-Based Collision Avoidance - An algorithm for generating smooth parking trajectories

 Paper describing the theory can be found [here](http://arxiv.org/abs/1711.03449).